MartinChavez/HTML-CSS-Advanced-Topics/README.md

 */

 @font-face {
-    font-family: 'OpenSansRegular'; /* Name that we assign to this font */ /* You will have to specify multiple font types, which can be added as additional urls()'s to the files */
+    font-family: 'OpenSansRegular'; /* Name that is assigned to this font */ /* It is possible to specify multiple font types, which can be added as additional urls() */
     src: url('../fonts/OpenSans-Regular-webfont.eot');
     font-style: normal;
     font-weight: normal;